 Photo: Eric Comrie is one of several talented goaltending prospects in the Winnipeg Jets organization.
 Comrie is currently representing Canada at the 2015 World Junior Championships. (courtesy of Vaughn Ridley/Getty Images)

 Welcome to the second installment of On the Rush for the 2014-15 season.
 This month we feature a diverse group of players, including two goalies from the same pipeline, an outstanding young Swiss league player, and a junior talent who has overcome health concerns.
 Several prospects who are currently representing their countries at the 2015 World Junior Championships are also featured this month.

 Photo: Nashville Predators rookie forward Flip Forsberg scored nine of his 12 goals in the month of November (courtesy of Danny Murphy/Icon Sportswire)

 For the second straight month, two players dominated the Hockey’s Future Calder Trophy monthly poll for the 2014-15 season.
 But this month’s top rookies – Filip Forsberg of Nashville and Calgary’s Johnny Gaudreau – are not the same two rookies who were nearly unanimous choices for the first and second spots in our November poll.
 Read more»

-Photo: Juho Lammikko comes to North America for his first year of Canadian major junior hockey after spending the 2013-14 season in Finland.
-Lammikko was picked in the third round of the 2014 NHL Draft. (courtesy Bruce Bennett/Getty Images)
+Photo: Finnish forward Juho Lammikko is in his first season of North American hockey, playing for the Kingston Frontenacs.
+Lammikko was picked in the third round of the 2014 NHL Draft. (courtesy of Aaron Bell/OHL Images)